The Vehicle Lab is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

 The kit includes 1 gallon of the car wash, as well as an additional spray bottle that contains 16 oz of the liquid.
 You will also receive four microfiber cloths and one mini scrubber.
 The manufacturer will also send you different guides that will help you clean your vehicle as effectively as possible.

-- Heavy-duty waterless wash that can be used on a variety of vehicles
+- Pros: Biodegradable.
+Heavy-duty waterless wash that can be used on a variety of vehicles.
+It doesn’t leave any streaks.

-- Not great for very dirty vehicles.
+- Cons: Not great for very dirty vehicles.
 Granted, you should pre-rinse regardless.

 TriNova is a well-known brand in the detailing space, and their wash and wax kit is yet another fan favorite.